kehantan/labbook/docs/protease_assay/enzyme_progress.rst

 #.
 Add 10 uL of substrate stock into first tube (2,500 uM, 40 uL).
 #.
 Transfer 20 uL of mixture from first tube to second tube, mix well by repeat pipetting.
 Transfer 20 uL of mixture from second tube to third tube, mix well by repeat pipetting.
 Repeat this step until the last tube.
 #.
 Add 4 uL of substrate into corresponding wells.

+    * Optional: Split serial diluted substrate into smaller volume for each enzyme concentration before added into 384 well plate to prevent cross contamination.

 #.
-Add 36 uL of assay buffer + 4 uL of substrate into empty wells as blank.
+Add 36 uL of assay buffer + 4 uL of substrate (no enzyme) into empty wells as blank.

-Optional: Split serial diluted substrate into smaller volume for each enzyme concentration before added into 384 well plate to prevent cross contamination.
+#.
+Read plate at 380 nm excitation and 445 nm emission every 2 mins for a total period of 9 hours.

 * This procedure demonstrated using 250 uM of substrate.
 * Repeat the whole procedure using various substrate concentration, i.e.: 125 uM, 62.5 uM, etc.